dartmouth-dltg/local_contexts_projects/README.md

 ## Configuration

 This plugin accepts two configuration options.
-These options control the visibility of Local Contexts associated projects as facets in the staff application, control the visibility of Local Contexts associated projects as facets in the PUI, and sets the Local Contexts API base URL.
-If the API base URL is not  set in the config, the url is assumed to be `https://localcontextshub.org/api/v1/`
+These options control the visibility of Local Contexts associated projects as facets in the staff application, control the visibility of Local Contexts associated projects as facets in the PUI, and sets the Local Contexts base URL.
+If the base URL is not  set in the config, the url is assumed to be `https://localcontextshub.org/`

 Set either `staff_faceting` or `public_faceting` to `true` to enable Local Contexts associated projects facets in that area.

 ```
-    AppConfig[:local_context_api_url] = "https://localcontextshub.org/api/v1/"
+    AppConfig[:local_context_base_url] = "https://localcontextshub.org/"

     AppConfig[:local_context] = {
       'staff_faceting' => true,